-Diversification means spreading your money out across different investments.
-Within the stock market, this means buying companies within different industries.
+Diversification means spreading money across different investments.
+Within the stock market, this means buying companies within various industries.
 This could also mean investing in both US companies and foreign companies.
-It also means investing in different assets that will have a different reaction to the same events.
+It also means investing in different assets that react differently to the same events.

-If the stock market crashes, that does not necessarily mean the real estate market will crash as well.
-Not to mention, even if the real estate market tanks, farmland may not see the same jarring drop.
+If the stock market crashes, that does not necessarily mean the real estate market will also crash.
+Farmlands may not see the same jarring drop even if the real estate market tanks.
 There could be high vacancies among commercial properties, but everyone still has to eat.
 This could mean that farmland remains in demand.

 Nobody has a crystal ball.
 There could be a drought or a blight in the next few years that negatively impacts farmland.
-The point here is that most financial experts recommend spreading your money out across different things, and investing in farmland is one way to accomplish this.
+The point is that most financial experts recommend spreading your money across different things and investing in farmland is one way to accomplish this.

 2. Tax Benefits

-Here's a list of the common tax benefits for real estate investors:
+Here's a list of the expected tax benefits for real estate investors: